Summary.

 Coyne's philosophy was that of a modern poet: alienation of the rural uneducated class, and verses of an older poet who writes of alienation of the urban educated.
 The group's intellectual level was well represented by the lyrics "You're fucked if you do and you're fucked if you don't", akin to a mid-western truck driver and certainly not like the intellectual snob who enjoys the photographic style of Andy Warhol.
 Coyne did not have much to say: life, death, love.
 His universe ended there.
 His universe wasn't a grim and sinister "nothing", but simply a deformed "circus of the absurd".

-The rough times had not ended however: Roberts (recently married) was replaced by Steven Drozd, and Donahue (who launched a solo career) was replaced by Ronald Jones.
+The rough times had not ended however: Roberts (recently married) was replaced by multi-instrumentalist Steven Drozd, and Donahue (who launched a solo career) was replaced by Ronald Jones.
 Transmissions From The Satellite Heart (Warner Brothers, 1993) confirmed the talent of Ivins and Coyne for composing catchy refrains and submerging them in a sea of sound effects; but this time the psychedelic was no longer a reason to put together animated cartoons, no longer a personification for surreal documentaries, but was reduced to a minimum, to a simple sound in the tradition of late Pink Floyd and also Sgt.
 Pepper.
 Frequently, Coyne took refuge in a lullaby that was dreamy and sad; such was the case in Turn It On, Superhumans, and Chewin' On The Apple Of Your Eye, with arrangements that varied from acoustic to classical.
 There was a pair of psychedelic demonstrations (lousy arrangements, amateur rhythms, and cascading effects) in Pilot At The Can Of God and Be My Head, which did not deviate, more or less, from the middle tone.
 The notable surreal jest of She Don't Use Jelly was the manual of how the Flaming Lips composed memorable songs: a rhyme, a chime, and a march (a borrowed theme, in this case specifically from the Rolling Stones You Can't Always Get What You Want).
 Coyne found that his dull and narcotic song book had the same power of suggestion as did Roger Waters, and that he could "sell" his trance ballads in lounges.
 To their fans, the boys from Oklahoma, gave 3 more gems: Moth In The Incubator, during which the chaos of the sound effects took over and unleashed a psychedelic "ride" in crescendo; the faint march of Oh My Pregnant Head, flooded with reverbs and fuzz; and the finale of Vegetable, in which Coyne plunged into another one of his catastrophic crises, but this time everything (the pace of march drums, languid wails of the acoustic guitar, fragile chimes of the xylophone, and martial distortions of the electric guitar) was truly demented.

 The Flaming Lips triumphed by the painstaking care in which they arranged these tracks.
 This was, in effect, the Dark Side Of The Moon for the Flaming Lips, in which the group transformed a sound they forged for years by experimentation (layered quotes and noises) into a trademark.